DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_strengths_limitations.md

 <!--Visual by Arjen-->

 ##Reader hardware
 There are several ways to peruse electronic publications.
 Portable devices like e-readers or tablets are by far the most popular gateway to digital content.
 Smartphones also offer some of the capabilities of an e-reader, as most of these devices are a miniature version of their tablet counterparts.
+Lastly not to forget the desktop computer, often used in combination with the physical book, especially in the case of research publications.

 ###E-readers